 full snapshot.
 Such a snapshot will contain all the

 blocks from a given block hash back to the genesis.
-The whole chain
+Thus, the whole chain

-will be exported into a snapshot, from the beginning to the selected
+will be exported into the snapshot, from the beginning to the selected

 point.
 This kind of snapshot can only be created from a

---block <BLOCK_HASH> option is given, the last checkpoint
+--block <BLOCK> option is given, the checkpoint level will

-Rolling snapshots can be exported if you want to deploy a node quickly
+Rolling snapshots are useful to quickly deploy a node

-or for test and experimentation purposes (such as in a classroom
+or for testing and experimentation purposes (such as in a classroom

 running node on the network, we recommend using